 It was his longevity as a National Hunt superstar that meant people yearned to see him in the flesh, flocking to Cheltenham to watch him.
 He became the first horse since Arkle to win three consecutive Cheltenham Gold Cups – in 2002, 2003 and 2004.

-Known to be a weaver in his stable, Best Mate was turned out each day with Edredon Bleu, who also raced in Jim Lewis’s blue and maroon striped silks – inspired by the owner’s favourite football club, Aston Villa.
+Known to be a weaver in his stable, Best Mate was turned out each day with Edredon Bleu, who also raced in the late Jim Lewis’s blue and maroon striped silks – inspired by the owner’s favourite football club, Aston Villa.

 “I’m a big believer in turning horses out come rain or shine,” says his trainer Henrietta Knight.
 “Best Mate was always in charge and bossed Edredon Bleu around.
 If he’d been a child at school, he would have been the cheeky, arrogant child in class.”